 No events known.

 Washington Halloween Train Rides

 Chehalis-Centralia Railroad & Museum: The Chehalis-Centralia Railroad & Museum located in Chehalis, Washington operates on former Milwaukee Road property in the Chehalis Valley.
 Aside from displays they also host excursions and one of their specials is the "Pumpkin Train" where the kids can ride behind their operating steam locomotive to pick out a pumpkin.

 Chelatchie Prairie Railroad: The Chelatchie Prairie Railroad, located in Yacolt, operates on former logging trackage between Chelatchie Prairie and Lucia Falls.
-The railroad's season runs from spring through fall and one of their specials is the "Headless Horseman Halloween Train" hosted during late October.
+The railroad's season runs from spring through fall and one of their specials is the "Headless Horseman Halloween Train" hosted during October.

 Mount Rainier Scenic Railroad: The Mount Rainier Scenic Railroad is tourist railroad based out of Elbe, Washington and operates numerous steam locomotives taking you on either an 18 or 30-mile round trip from the restored depot in Mineral.
 "The Great Pumpkin Patch Express" lets kids pick out their favorite pumpkin while enjoying the day with the Peanuts gang (Snoopy and friends).